Ref-DGS: Reflective Dual Gaussian Splatting: Introduction

-In summary, our contributions are: \begin{itemize} \item A reflective dual Gaussian splatting framework that introduces a \emph{dual Gaussian scene representation} to explicitly disentangle near-field specular reflections from surface geometry, assigning local reflective interactions to a dedicated set of local reflection Gaussians and enabling efficient reflective appearance modeling without explicit ray tracing. \item A \emph{global--local reflection representation} that models specular appearance using two complementary components: global reflection features capturing far-field environment illumination, and local reflection features extracted from the local reflection Gaussians to represent near-field inter-reflections. \item A lightweight \emph{physically-aware adaptive mixing shader} that fuses global and local reflection features conditioned on material roughness and geometric angular factors, enabling fast convergence and state-of-the-art performance in both surface reconstruction and novel view synthesis. \end{itemize}
+In summary, our contributions are: \begin{itemize} \item A reflective dual Gaussian splatting framework that introduces a \emph{dual Gaussian scene representation} to explicitly disentangle near-field specular reflections from surface geometry, assigning local reflective interactions to a dedicated set of local reflection Gaussians and enabling efficient reflective appearance modeling without explicit ray tracing. \item A \emph{global--local specular reflection representation} that models specular appearance using two complementary components: global specular features capturing far-field environment illumination, and local specular features extracted from the local reflection Gaussians to represent near-field inter-reflections. \item A lightweight \emph{physically-aware specular adaptive mixing shader} that fuses global and local specular features conditioned on material roughness and geometric angular factors, enabling fast convergence and state-of-the-art performance in both surface reconstruction and novel view synthesis. \end{itemize}